 An employer that makes a fundamental and unfavourable change to the employment relationship may be deemed to have constructively dismissed the employee.
 While the employee may resign, the common law courts may deem that the employee suffered from constructive dismissal.

-What Can Dean Cservenyi LLP Do to Help A Wrongfully Terminated Employee?
+What Can Be Done to Help A Wrongfully Terminated Employee?

-Dean Cservenyi LLP can provide a consultation and listen to, and then review and assess, your story to help determine whether your rights were violated when you employment was terminated.
-Additionally, Dean Cservenyi LLP will be listening for clues of other wrongs such as human rights violations or bad faith in the manner of dismissal, among other concerns.
-If Dean Cservenyi LLP determines that you were wrongfully dismissed, or that rights violations occurred, Dean Cservenyi LLP may offer you the opportunity to hire further assistance from Dean Cservenyi LLP.
+Dean Cservenyi LLP may be available to listen to, and review, your story and help assess whether your employment was wrongfully terminated.
+Dean Cservenyi LLP will also listen for clues of possible other wrongs such as human rights violations or bad faith in the manner of dismissal, among other concerns that may raise additional legal issues.
+If Dean Cservenyi LLP deems that you were wrongfully dismissed, or that other wrongdoing occurred, then you may receive an offer to hire the help of Dean Cservenyi LLP.

-How Can Dean Cservenyi LLP Help An Employer Accused of Wrongful Termination?
+What Can Be Done to Help An Employer Accused of Wrongful Termination?